ckainz11/ckainz11/README.md

 # Hey! :wave:

-I'm a 17 year old programmer currently living in Vienna.
+I'm an 18 year old programmer currently living in Vienna.

 ## :turtle: Things I like